frederik-hoeft/rimworld-more-injuries/README.md

 1. Tell a *drafted* pawn capable of doctoring to apply a splint to a pawn with a bone fracture using the `Splint fractures` option in the right-click context menu.
 The splint must be accessible in a stockpile or the doctor's inventory.
 Due to its simplicity, the procedure can be performed anywhere and even in combat situations, to quickly restore partial stability to the injured limb and allow the pawn to move again.
 However, this treatment method comes at the cost of treatment quality and a slightly longer time for the fracture to heal.
 2. Alternatively, use the *operations* tab of the injured pawn to schedule the application of a splint to a bone fracture in a controlled environment, such as a hospital bed, to ensure the highest treatment quality and fastest healing time.

+> [!TIP]
-> :bulb: **Tip**: Alternatively to splinting the fracture, the bone can be [surgically repaired](#repair-fracture-placeholder-todo) to realign and stabilize the bone, allowing for an immediate recovery.
+> Alternatively to splinting the fracture, the bone can be [surgically repaired](#repair-fracture-placeholder-todo) to realign and stabilize the bone, allowing for an immediate recovery.

 **Production**: At a crafting spot or machining table.
 **Production Skill Requirement**: None